Disinformation in the Russian invasion of Ukraine: Donbas genocide allegation

-Allegations of NATO provocation and aggression
+Allegations of NATO provocation

-A map of NATO (blue) and the CSTO (orange) when the 2022 invasion began.
+Map of NATO (blue) and the CSTO (orange) at the start of the full-scale invasion in 2022.

 Russian propaganda often claims that NATO and its "eastward expansion" provoked the invasion and that Russia had to invade Ukraine in self-defense.
 In his two speeches just before the invasion, Putin said that Ukraine joining NATO would be a threat, and warned that NATO might use Ukraine to launch a surprise attack on Russia.
 He falsely claimed that NATO was building up its forces and military infrastructure in Ukraine, and that the Ukrainian military was under NATO control.
 Russian state media falsely claimed that thousands of NATO soldiers had been killed in the invasion.

 Although it seeks to join, Ukraine is not a member of NATO; a collective security alliance of 32 member states, similar to the Russian-led CSTO.
-In 1999, Russia signed the Charter for European Security, affirming the right of each state to choose its security arrangements and join alliances if they wish.
+In 1999, Russia signed the Charter for European Security, affirming the right of each state to choose its security arrangements and to join alliances if they wish.
+When Russia occupied Crimea and invaded the Donbas in 2014, Ukraine was officially a neutral country and was not seeking NATO membership.
+In December 2014, Ukraine's parliament voted to end this neutral status in response to Russia's aggression, and Ukraine only applied to join NATO in response to the 2022 invasion.
+Steven Pifer thus argues that Russia's own aggressive actions have done the most to push Ukraine towards NATO.
+When Russia invaded in 2022, Ukraine was a long way from membership.
+Members of the alliance have been wary of letting Ukraine join, partly due to Putin's warnings.

 Putin claimed that NATO broke a promise not to let any Eastern European countries join.
 This unwritten promise was allegedly made by American and German diplomats to Soviet leader Mikhail Gorbachev in 1990, but the diplomats and NATO denied ever making any formal proposal.
 Such a promise was never included in any treaty, and the Soviet Union ceased to exist in 1991.
 From then until the Russian invasion, 14 Eastern European countries willingly joined NATO.
 Political scientist Filip Kostelka says many of these countries sought NATO membership "to protect themselves from the Russian threat.
 They did not need to be pushed".
 The last time a country bordering Russia had joined NATO prior to the invasion was in 2004.